-A pass mark for Linguistics 5: Introduction to English Generative Syntax (or a similar course).
+Pass mark for Linguistics 5: Introduction to English Generative Syntax or equivalent.

 Mode of instruction

 to be made available

 Students should register through uSis.
 Exchange students cannot register through uSis, but must see the director of studies and register with her.
 If you have any questions, please contact the departmental office, tel.
 071 5272144 or mail: firstname.lastname@example.org.